-If you’re trying to make something special out of this especially stressful time, our Awakened Path team has got you covered with tools to make your least favorite parts of family holidays a little more comfortable.
+If you’re searching, “how to survive the holidays with family,” or trying to make something special out of this especially stressful time, our Awakened Path team has got you covered with tools to make your least favorite parts of family holidays a little more comfortable.

 Traits of Toxicity in Families

 Toxic family members can be one of the most insidious complexities in love and relationships.
 Maybe you have someone in mind that seems to sour the joy of the holidays no matter how much you prepare yourself to see them.